xk3rn3lp4n1c/ai-cli/README.md

 - When you're done, type `exit` to save the chat history and exit the app.
 - Your chat history will be saved in the `chats` directory as a JSON file for future reference.

+5. If you want to add system prompt, create a file named `sysprompt.txt` in the root directory of the project and add your system prompt in it.

 ---

 ## Requirements